serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/GroupOrderAttribute.md

 # GroupOrderAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Sets in which order this property should be grouped by.
+Sets the order in which this property is grouped by default.
 This is only meaningful when a grid has grouping, and it sets the default grouped columns.
-The properties with this attribute are the default ones grouped by and their groupOrder determines in which order they are grouped by.
+The properties with this attribute are the default ones grouped by and their groupOrder determines in which order they are grouped.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]